-Location: Online
+- Location: Downtown Phoenix campus

-Start terms: Fall, Spring, Summer
+- Start terms: Fall

-Time to completion: one year, if full-time; two years if part-time
+- Time to completion: two years

 Graduate admission requirements

 ASU maintains minimum standards for consideration for admission to graduate programs.
 The program may establish requirements in excess of those established by the university.

 - An earned bachelor's degree or higher from a regionally accredited institution in the U.S., or the equivalent of a U.S. bachelor's degree from an international institution officially recognized by that country. - A minimum grade point average of 3.00 (scale is 4.00 = "A") in the last 60 semester hours or 90 quarter hours of undergraduate coursework is required to be considered for admission to an ASU graduate degree program. - International applicants must provide proof of English proficiency.
 The following are accepted to meet his requirement - Test of English as a Foreign Language (TOEFL): score of at least 550 (PBT) or 80 (iBT).
 ASU's institutional code is 4007.
 Only electronic copies of scores are accepted. - International English Language Testing System (IELTS): overall band score of at least 6.5.
 No institutional code is needed. - Pearson Test of English (PTE): score of at least 60. - Individual academic units or programs may have higher requirements for English proficiency